 What is Probate?

 Probate is the process of presenting a Will to the court and having it validated.
 Once a Will is probated, the estate is administered in accordance with the Will and North Carolina law.
 The administration process includes filing inventories, publishing notice in the newspaper, paying creditors, paying costs to the court, distributing assets to the beneficiaries, and oftentimes hiring an attorney to assist with the administration.
+Our knowledge and experience with probate laws in North Carolina allow us to effectively represent our clients, regardless of the complexity of the case.

 What is Estate Administration?